apache/pekko-persistence-r2dbc/docs/src/main/paradox/index.md

-# Akka Persistence R2DBC Documentation
+# Pekko Persistence R2DBC Documentation

-The Akka Persistence R2DBC plugin allows for using SQL database with R2DBC as a backend for Akka Persistence.
+The Pekko Persistence R2DBC plugin allows for using SQL database with R2DBC as a backend for Pekko Persistence.

 @@toc { depth=2 }